AA25/webServiceWS/README.md

-# webServiceWS
+# SOAP Web Service

-This small project is the creation of a web service that is used by another project of mine.
-The web service provides endpoints that the client can invoke.
+This small project is the creation of a SOAP based web service that is consumed by another project of mine, WS2.
+The web service provides several endpoints that can be consumed by the client.